Communication situations are any kind of situation in which communication takes place.

 According to the definition, meetings are a more formal gathering of two or more people that have the purpose of discussing a particular topic, sharing particular information, or reaching an agreement.

-Meetings may occur face-to-face or be conducted via telephone or video conferencing.
+Meetings may occur face-to-face or be conducted via telephone or a video conferencing tool such as Pumble.

 The types of communication that prevail in meetings are:

-• Verbal communication, which is the dominant type in such communication situations;
+• Verbal communication — the dominant type in such communication scenario,

-• Visual communication, which may come into play if there is a whiteboard in the conference room where the meetings are held, in which case it may be used for mind maps, loops, and other visualizations of ideas;
+• Visual communication — which may come into play if there is a whiteboard in the conference room where the meetings are held, in which case it may be used for mind maps, loops, and other visualizations of ideas, and

 In contrast, written communication is rarer.
-But, it may come into play if the regular meeting cannot take place — for example, the person who usually helms daily stand-up meetings is currently unavailable, so she asks the expected attendees to write what they are working on today in a thread in a team communication app
+But, it may come into play if the regular meeting cannot take place — for example, the person who usually helms daily stand-up meetings is currently unavailable, so she asks the expected attendees to write what they are working on today in a thread in an internal communication app.

-A thread detailing a written stand-up meeting — Pumble chat app
+A thread detailing a written stand-up meeting in Pumble, a team communication app

 Such meetings usually include:

-• Don’t broadcast information — If you’re going to spend the entire meeting bombarding the client with information, you could have just shared a Google doc with them.
-This meeting is essential for finding the common ground and discussing the project at large.
-You can leave the details for your internal team meeting;
+• Don’t broadcast information.
+The focus of this type of meeting is on finding the common ground and discussing the project at large.
+You can leave the details for your internal team meeting.

 Status update meetings